What are lipids?

 Lipoproteins (or lipids) are fats that circulate in your bloodstream.
 They include:

 - HDL (high-density lipoprotein), the "good" cholesterol, helps remove cholesterol from the blood.
-It can prevent the buildup of fats and formation of plaque.
+It can prevent the buildup of fats and the formation of plaque.
 The primary determinant of HDL is inherited, however, quitting smoking, weight loss and exercise can help increase HDL levels.

 - Triglyceride is another type of fat in your bloodstream.
 They can be elevated in people who drink a lot of alcohol and eat foods high in cholesterol, saturated fats and trans fats.
 High triglyceride levels can also be caused by diabetes, hypothyroidism, and kidney or liver disease.
 There’s a link between triglycerides and heart disease, insulin resistance, diabetes and obesity.
 People with high triglycerides often have high LDL and low HDL levels.